Frequently Asked Questions

 When will my order ship?

-If the items you ordered are showing as "in stock", they usually ship the same day up until approximately 4PM PST Monday through Saturday, holidays excluded.
-If all or part of your order is incomplete, we will often ship a partial and then ship the balance when the item comes in.
-If we are expecting the incomplete item in a day or two, we'll usually hold the order and ship complete.
+If the items you ordered are showing as "in stock", they usually ship the same day up until approximately 3PM PST Monday through Friday.
+Holidays excluded.
+If all or part of your order is incomplete, we will hold the order until all items are received.

 The DVD I ordered looks "home made".
 Is it a bootleg?

-No. ALL our inventory is ordered directly from the independant producers or publishing dealer representatives.
-Many independant producers "burn" their own product.
-That is they burn the DVD themselves, print the overwrap and box them.
+No. ALL our inventory is ordered directly from the independent producers or publishing dealer representatives.
+Many independent producers "burn" their own product — they burn the DVD themselves, print the overwrap and box them.
+Some do a more professional job at it than others.
+Many farm the job out to professional duplicators.

 There is no runtime listed for the DVD I'm interested in.